Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities: Security and Privacy Threats Against Digital Semantic Communication

 \section{Security and Privacy Threats Against Digital Semantic Communication}

 This section characterizes the security and privacy threat landscape against digital SemCom.
 We first summarize threats common to analog and digital SemCom, and then examine vulnerabilities specific to digital implementations, with emphasis on finite-alphabet semantic transmission and packet-based delivery.
 An overview of the security and privacy threats against digital SemCom is illustrated in Fig.~\ref{fig.digital_semcom_threats}.
+To clarify the boundary with conventional digital communication systems, in Fig.~\ref{fig.digital_semcom_threats}, blocks with a star symbol in the upper-left corner denote threats that are also present in conventional digital communication systems but may be amplified in SemCom.
+Blocks without the star symbol denote threats that are specific to SemCom systems.